 The JHI study puts the survivability of coronavirus on paper from 2 hours to 28 days, and the survivability on plastic between 2 to 5 days.

 The CNBC story does make a mention of Redfield stating paper and plastic, but again, there is no time frame of the virus' viability for these surfaces.
 According to the story, he told the House, "...I will say on other surfaces — cardboard or plastic — it's longer, and so we are looking at this."

-(A previous version of this story incorrectly stated that the World Health Organization said the virus can survive in the air for a few hours.
+Editor's Note: A previous version of this story incorrectly stated that the World Health Organisation said the virus can survive in the air for a few hours.
 WHO's statement was only about the virus surviving on surfaces.
-The error is regretted.)
+The error is regretted.